nencki-lobi/bids-flow/index.md

 Relying on user annotations ensures **flexibility** - conversion does not require predefined sequence naming patterns (as long as scans are distincly named).
 Basic rules for generating or discarding multiple runs of a given task are provided.
 The **graphical interface** is friendly for non-technical users. **Documentation** with usage instructions is also provided.

 The plugin was built for Horos, which is a DICOM browser with good database and network features, distributed under GNU LGPL License.
-For this reason, we have been using it on a designated computer to query and fetch DICOM files from PACS (Picture Archiving and Communication System) server, where all scanner data are stored.
+For this reason, we have been using it on a designated computer to query and fetch DICOM files from PACS server, where all scanner data are stored.
 After fetching required files, users can manage their conversion and organisation using our plugin.

 Under the hood, the plugin relies on Horos API for DICOM queries and wraps around [dcm2niix](https://github.com/rordenlab/dcm2niix/) for conversion to NIfTI format.
 It was written in Objective-C language and Cocoa framework.

 # Custom automated pipeline: BIDS-flow
+We combined a set of existing tools with lua, python and bash scripting to create an automated pipeline, beginning with raw data coming off the scanner and ending with quality control reports accessible for users.
+The code is available [on GitHub](https://github.com/nencki-lobi/bids-flow).

+We were inspired by the [ReproNim](https://github.com/ReproNim/reproin) project, which aims to provide a similar solution.
+However, we decided to take a learn-by-doing approach and build a pipeline which is less generic but more suited to our current needs and capabilities.
+Here we describe our approach and highlight the already existing tools which we found useful.

+1. We agreed on a set of sequence names to be used on the scanner: e.g fMRI scans should start with `task-taskname`, anatomical scans should start with `anat` or `T1w`, while scans performed on a phantom should start with `fantom`.
+2. The scanner sends the data to a PACS (Picture Archiving and Communication System) server.
+Here we use [Orthanc](https://www.orthanc-server.com/) to manage the files and database.
+Since Orthanc supports lua scripting, we use an `OnStableStudy` script (triggered if no new scans from a study arrive for a specified period of time) to copy files to another, computational server (currently a repurposed PC).
+3. On the computational server we defined a cron job, which periodically launches the `sentinel.sh` script, which determines the next steps to be taken.
+During file transfer we simply use `busy` files as flags to mark whether or not processing can proceed.
+Following steps are contained in separate bash scripts, and selected based on the discovered folder names (which correspond to sequence names).

+4. To be continued.

 # Future plans